PoliticalGraveyard.com

 Greuel, Richard J. (b.
 1928) — of Fairbanks, Fairbanks North Star Borough, Alaska.
 Born in Wisconsin, 1928.
 Democrat.
 Real estate business; member of Alaska territorial House of Representatives 4th District, 1953-58; Speaker of Alaska Territory House of Representatives, 1957-58; alternate delegate to Democratic National Convention from Alaska Territory, 1956; delegate to Democratic National Convention from Alaska, 1960.
 Presbyterian.
 Still living as of 1960.

-Greuel, Wendy — of Studio City, Los Angeles, Los Angeles County, Calif.
+Greuel, Wendy (b.
+1961) — of Studio City, Los Angeles, Los Angeles County, Calif.
+Born May 23, 1961.
 Democrat.
-Member, Rules Committee, Democratic National Convention, 2008.
+Los Angeles City Controller, 2002-13; member, Rules Committee, Democratic National Convention, 2008 ; candidate for mayor of Los Angeles, Calif., 2013.
 Female.
-Still living as of 2008.
+Still living as of 2014.

 Greusel, John (d.
 1886) — of Detroit, Wayne County, Mich.
 Born in Blieskastle, Rheinpfalz, Germany.
 Republican.
-Delegate to Republican National Convention from Michigan, 1872, 1884 (alternate); member of Michigan state senate 2nd District, 1875, 1881-83.
+Brick manufacturer; delegate to Republican National Convention from Michigan, 1872, 1884 (alternate); member of Michigan state senate 2nd District, 1875, 1881-83.
 German ancestry.
 Died in Springwells Township (now part of Detroit), Wayne County, Mich., October 31, 1886.
 Interment at Woodmere Cemetery, Detroit, Mich.

 Relatives: Father of Joseph Greusel.

 Greusel, Joseph (1837-1913) — of Detroit, Wayne County, Mich.
 Born in Glasco, Ulster County, N.Y., August 5, 1837.
-Son of John Greusel.
 Republican.
 Alternate delegate to Republican National Convention from Michigan, 1912.
 German ancestry.
 Died in Lansing, Ingham County, Mich., February 13, 1913 (age 75 years, 192 days).
 Interment at Woodmere Cemetery, Detroit, Mich.

 Grevatt, Martha — of Ohio.
 Independent candidate for U.S. Senator from Ohio, 1992.
 Female.
 Still living as of 1992.

-GREVE (Soundex G610) — See also GRAVE, GREBE, GREVATT, GREVEMBERG, GREVERNS, GREVI, GREVIOUS, GREVSTAD, GRIEVE, GROVE, VERGE.
+GREVE (Soundex G610) — See also GRAVE, GREBE, GREVATT, GREVEMBERG, GREVERNS, GREVES, GREVI, GREVIOUS, GREVSTAD, GRIEVE, GROVE, VERGE.

 Greve, Orville W. — of Michigan.
 Democrat.
 Candidate for Michigan state house of representatives 49th District, 1972.
 Still living as of 1972.